 This can be tricky sometimes because everyone is raised differently; developing our own distinct moral codes.
 If you believe people think the same as you do, GAH!― they don’t.
 And if we judge others, doesn’t that make it our problem, not theirs?
 I’ve learned just because I don’t approve of something doesn’t make it wrong.
 Who am I to judge someone for making different life choices than I do?
 Once I let my major hang-ups go, my relationships improved dramatically.

 No one can force someone into becoming the perfect friend.
 Having expectations is another “Me-Problem”.
 That’s why I have a variety of friends.
 Some are tough, telling me to put on my big girl panties when I’m whining.
 Others will cheer me up instantly by sharing their crazy life stories.
-A few who are great listeners, allowing me to vent when I’ve had a really bad day.
+A few are great listeners, allowing me to vent when I’ve had a really bad day.
 They key here is to be flexible and let everyone be themselves.
-When we do that, it creates a great circle of support, like King Arthur and the Knights of Round Table with the strength of Excalibur by our side.
-Okay, that might be a little dramatic, but you get my point.
+When we do that, it creates a great circle of support.